-During the first semester of the fourth-grade year, students are formally identified for the delivery of TAG services.
+The Cognitive Abilities Assessment (CogAT) is administered to students during the spring semester of the third grade year to begin the process of formal identification.
+At the end of the third grade year, students are formally identified for the delivery of TAG services.
 Formal identification may occur in any grade thereafter as assessment data demonstrates.